spacedanielxie/master/README.md

-# churn Rate Prediction Analysis
+# Churn Rate Prediction Analysis

 Modeling: In order to improve user retention and lower churn, the growth team is interested in understanding why and which users withdraw money from their Robinhood account.
 A user is considered churned when their equity value falls below $10 for a period of 28 consecutive calender days or longer